the-events-calendar/advanced-post-manager/readme.txt

 This plugin is actively supported and we will do our best to help you.
 In return we simply ask 2 things:

 1. Help Out.
-If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
+If you see a question on the forum you can help with or have a great idea and want to code it up and <a href="https://github.com/moderntribe/advanced-post-manager">submit a pull request on GitHub</a>, that would be just plain awesome and we will shower you with praise.
 Might even be a good way to get to know us and lead to some paid work if you freelance.
 Also, we are happy to post translations if you provide them.
 2. Donate - if this is generating enough revenue to support our time it makes all the difference in the world http://m.tri.be/4o

 == Frequently Asked Questions ==